Skip to main content

 • Regular colonoscopy-based surveillance is recommended annually from age 18–20.

-• Regular oesophagogastroduodenoscopy from age 35 is recommended to manage gastric/duodenal polyposis, with frequency based on polyp burden and Spigelman classification.
+• Regular oesophagogastroduodenoscopy (OGD) from age 35 is recommended to manage gastric/duodenal polyposis, with frequency based on polyp burden and Spigelman classification.

 • Referral of affected patients to clinical genetics should be arranged to discuss onward management, family planning implications, and cascade screening of partners and relatives at risk.